sophb-ccjt/tiny-utils/README.md

 just a repo i made to store some utility functions i make

-feel free to use them, hate on them, glaxe them, do whatever with it
+feel free to use them, hate on them, glaze them, do whatever with it